bbauska/UofM-AdvStyling/readme.md

 ## Week2-10.
 Wire Frames

 Hi.
-Today, we\'re going to talk about wireframes and as we talk about them, I have to admit the way in which I teach web design doesn\'t really mimic the way you should really do it in the real world, in that I tend to talk about the coding aspects first.
+Today, we&apos;re going to talk about wireframes and as we talk about them, I have to admit the way in which I teach web design doesn&apos;t really mimic the way you should really do it in the real world, in that I tend to talk about the coding aspects first.
 The things you can do to create something real right away.
 But this lecture should have really come earlier in the course, because your layout is one of the first things you should think about.

-If you\'re going off to be a web designer, you\'re going to need to realize that coding comes after your design.
+If you&apos;re going off to be a web designer, you&apos;re going to need to realize that coding comes after your design.
 And wireframes provide a visual representation of your layout.
-This is what you\'re going to use when you decide it\'s time to start coding.
+This is what you&apos;re going to use when you decide it&apos;s time to start coding.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60r.
 (56) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->